nesanarul/lamp/README.md

 # How to run
 run in the directory:
-docker compose up
+sudo docker compose up

 # How to stop
 run in the directory:
 CTRL + C
-docker compose down
+sudo docker compose down